can3p/sackmesser/README.md

 curl -L https://raw.githubusercontent.com/can3p/sackmesser/master/generated/install.sh | sh -s 0.0.4
 ```

-The script will install the binary into `$HOME/bin` folder by default, you can override this by setting
+The script will install the binary into the `$HOME/bin` folder by default, you can override this by setting
 `$CUSTOM_INSTALL` environment variable

-### Manual download
+### Manual Download

 Get the archive that fits your system from the [Releases](https://github.com/can3p/sackmesser/releases) page and
 extract the binary into a folder that is mentioned in your `$PATH` variable.